|Mature Height:||6 ft. Indoors

 Planting & Care

 The Pygmy Date Palm (Phoenix roebelenii) is a compact species of palm that can be used in any part of the landscape in USDA growing zones 9-11 and as a houseplant in the rest of the country.
 Growing at 1-2 feet per year they will slowly reach an overall height of 5 to 9 feet tall.
 If planting a single trunk specimen they will get 2-5 feet wide, if planting a multiple trunk specimen, they can reach 5-7 feet wide.
 Mature palms can tolerate cold temperatures of 15 degrees but younger trees will need to be protected when temperatures begin to drop near the 20 degree range.
 These plants can easily be planted in a container and brought inside for the winter months if you are in an area that is too cold for the tree to remain outdoors in the winter.
 They can be placed on a deck or patio, or make a great entry way plant during the spring and summer months then brought indoors before the temperatures begin to drop.
-If you are in a warm enough climate, these trees can produce edible dates, flowering in spring the fruits typically ripen in September to October.

 Selecting a location: Choose a location that receives a lot of sun, but while the tree is still young, try to limit direct sunlight to 3 hours per day.